Credit Card Processing Fees: Which Are Avoidable?

 Your Bank Won’t Offer 2.5% Flat Rate & Neither Do Our Competitors

 - Card present transactions – 2.5% + $0.10 per transaction

 - Card not-present transactions – 3.05% + $0.10 per transaction

 - $0 in unnecessary fees

-- Free merchant account set up
+- Free merchant account set up through our online portal

 That’s for all card types!
 The reason we offer flat rate is pricing is to offer our clients transparency & consistency.
 To see how our pricing stacks up to the competition, click here.